adlard07/Banking-Data-Warehouse-Architecture/README.md

 ## Overview

-This project involves the design and implementation of a relational database for a banking system.
-The database encompasses several tables to store essential information related to customers, accounts, branches, bankers, credit cards, loans, and loan payments.
-Additionally, a script has been developed to generate random data for testing and demonstration purposes.
+This project involves the designe and implementation of a robust database architecture for a comprehensive banking system data warehouse from scratch.
+The project involved meticulous planning and execution to address the unique requirements of managing diverse banking data efficiently and securely within the data architecture domain.

 ## Tables